Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 {: #Fig-LPWANarchi title='LPWAN Architecture'}

    SCHC C/D (Compressor/Decompressor) and SCHC F/R (Fragmentation/Reassembly)
-   are performed on the LoRaWAN device and the Application Server (called SCHC gateway).
+   are performed on the LoRaWAN end-device and the Application Server (called SCHC gateway).
 While the point-to-point link between the device and the Application Server constitutes single IP hop, the ultimate end-point of the IP communication may be an Internet node beyond the Application Server.